goloop/log/README.md

     func (l *Log) Ferror(w io.Writer, a ...interface{}) (n int, err error)

-Ferror creates message with ERROR level, using the default formats for its operands and writes to w.
+Ferror creates message with Error level, using the default formats for its operands and writes to w.
 Spaces are added between operands when neither is a string.
 It returns the number of bytes written and any write error encountered.